Twaddler01/rpg_similitude/README.md

 - Basic attacks, hit, and crit are functional for player, but no enemy actions yet.
 Need to integrate loot as well.
 - Will sort combat functions and shorten functions.js likely next update.
 - Possible correction needed for how player selects locations and chooses battles for simplicity.
-- Working on using WebApp integration with Android Studio to eventually get code into an APK for mobile use.
+- Working on using WebView integration with Android Studio to eventually get code into an APK for mobile use.

 09-24-2024
 - Updated with some visual enhancements and working on getting first battle created.